 The 3 Ingredients To Make Your Kickstarter Campaign a Success

 I have a confession to make.
-About five years ago, me and my friends were really into Cards Against Humanity.
+About nine years ago, my friends and I were really into Cards Against Humanity.
 However, after playing this a number of times, the humour and shock value wore off quickly.
 Multiple new expansions only prolonged the shelf life of the game for a short time.

 This is when I also started to learn about Kickstarter.
 I saw that other games had done really well here.
 This included games I felt weren’t nearly as funny or interesting as mine.
 I just knew that my game could do better, and as one friend commented, I started seeing dollar signs.